fmaussion/pydemic/README.md

 that non-infected, non-immune agents become infected.
 This dice roll is repeated for each infected agent at this location.

-If infected, agents remain infectious until they recover (`time_until_recovery`).
+If infected, agents remain infectious until they recover (`time_until_recovery`) unless they are quarantined, at the hospital, or deceased.
-At the end of the infection period, there is also some probability that agents do not recover, but instead decease (`mortality_rate`), which reduces the total number of agents on the domain.
+At the end of the infection period, there is also some probability that agents do not recover, but instead go to the hospital (`hospitalisation_rate`).
+After hospitalisation (`time_hospitalised`), patients either recover or decease (`mortality_rate`), which reduces the total number of agents on the domain.

-After recovery, the past infection conveys immunity from another infection.
+An infection conveys immunity from another infection.
+There is currently no vaccine for this decease.

 ## Potential improvements